kboost/kboost/README.md

-Hi 👋 My name is Kristofer G.Mery
+Hi 👋 My name is Kuroro
 =================================

   Front-End Developer and Mining Enginner